Shopify/javascript/react/README.md

   // good
-  // (you can also just extend `Component` if you explicitly imported it) class GoodComponent extends React.Component {
+  // (you can also just extend `Component` if you explicitly imported it) class GoodComponent extends Component {
     render() {
       return <div />;
     }